abuseofnotation/time/timeandcausality_notes.md

 The self is not who you are, but who you want to be (your projected goal).

-Mental images are self-enforced over time, this is why older people as a rule are more dogmatic than younger ones.

-It is not about older people having more knowledge (real knowledge will make you less dogmatic if anything), it's about having more dogmas

-The society's spell
-- Computers
-- We create our own world.

-On the lack of goal as a goal.
-===

-- Perception of time as a fractal
-- The lack of ideology as ideology.
-- On mistakes
-- On problems

 On the true nature of reality
 ===